meanbee/magecert/checkout.md

 ## Quotes

-Magento uses the quote model to store information about an order before it is places.
+Magento uses the quote model to store information about an order before it is completed by a customer.
 It contains:

 - Customer information
 - Items to be ordered